-Professor Yamni Nigam, has dedicated years of research into medicinal maggots that can be put onto a wound to help it heal and close up.
-She would now like to help increase the awareness of how brilliantly maggots can help heal wounds.
+Professor Yamni Nigam, has dedicated years of research into medicinal maggots that can be put onto a chronic wound to clear away dead tissue, eliminate infection and help the wound to heal.

-The Swansea University “Love a Maggot!” campaign has been launched to raise awareness of the use of living maggots as a clinical treatment to help clear and heal chronic wounds.Many people are at risk of developing non-healing wounds, including people who suffer from diabetes, or those who may have vascular problems.
+The Swansea University “Love a Maggot!” campaign has been launched to raise awareness of the use of living maggots as a clinical treatment to help clear and heal chronic wounds.
+Many people are at risk of developing non-healing wounds, including people who suffer from diabetes, or those who may have vascular problems.

 Medicinal maggots are tiny baby stages of the beautiful green-bottle fly.
 The maggots that are put onto wounds are the newly emerged teeny babies!

-You can find more information in our Love A Maggot leaflets in Welsh and English
+You can find more information in our Love A Maggot leaflets in Welsh and English.

 Search #loveamaggot on social media to join in with the discussions and find out more.

 Meet Matty the ‘Love a Maggot’ mascot!
-Matty is the ‘face’ of the Love a Maggot campaign and also comes in biscuit form!
-To learn more about the Love a maggot campaign, watch Yamni below!
+Matty is the ‘face’ of the Love a Maggot campaign and even comes in biscuit form!

 Please accept YouTube cookies to play this video.
 By accepting you will be accessing content from YouTube, a service provided by an external third party.